 To New Customers

-Get customers to come back by thanking them for their first-time visit.
+Get customers to come back by thanking them for their first visit.

 Greeting them after they use your business for the first time and showing your gratitude will help establish a good impression.